Whether for health reasons, climate change or animal welfare, vegan statistics show the plant-based population continues to spike.

 Vegan Population Statistics in the United States

 In 2014, only 1% of the American population labeled themselves as vegan.
 In 2017, that figure spiked to 6%.
-This 600% increase was monitored by the research firm GlobalData.
+This sixfold increase was reported by the research firm GlobalData.

 What’s interesting is the 39% of people who aren’t vegan but who actively try to incorporate plant-based foods into their diets.
 This is demonstrated by a 2017 report by the global analytics company Nielson.